Solar Lighting Guide

 Devising a Winning Solar Strategy

-Professional Support That Makes the Difference
+Support That Makes the Difference

 Successful projects rely on proper system design, not just component selection.

+LED Living supports reps, distributors, and lighting professionals with photometric layouts, rebate assistance, and application-specific recommendations.
 Many Solar Living models are available as Quick Ship items and can be added directly to a quote cart online.

-When Commercial Solar Lighting Makes Sense
+When Commercial Solar Makes Sense

 Use these criteria to validate fit quickly and reduce performance risk.

-Decision Checklist:
+Decision Checklist

-- No persistent shade
+- No persistent shade across the panel array

-- Winter performance accounted for
+- Winter performance accounted for (not just annual averages)

 - Controls programmed to match the application

 Tilt directly affects winter charging.
-Improper panel tilt can reduce winter charging performance by 20—30% or more.
-Use this tool during spec and pre-install review.
+Improper panel tilt can reduce winter charging performance by 20–30% or more — use this tool during spec and pre-install review.

 Solar Tilt Angle Calculator